You can Never Eat too Much Fiber

 On the contrary fiber consumption was a powerful limiting factor regarding total calorie intake: Considerable pressure had to be brought to bear on the subjects to ensure they ate all their food and did not lose weight.

 For those wishing to control their weight there is a warning sign from the study in that whole grain cereals are regarded as the obvious source of fiber but they are also the major source of high glycemic starch in our diet and attempts at eating more whole grains to maximize fiber consumption runs the risk of weight gain with high blood sugar and insulin levels.
-For instance whole wheat contains 61% starch as well as 12% fiber and in order to get 48g of fiber from this source one would have to simultaneously consume 244 gms starch and 56 gms protein, an extra 1200 calories.
+For instance whole wheat contains 61% starch as well as 12% fiber and in order to get 48g of fiber from this source one would simultaneously consume 244 gms starch and 56 gms protein, an extra 1200 calories.
 In order to achieve adequate fiber without weight gain there is a need to replace whole wheat flour used in staples like bread, pasta, cakes and cookies with low carb/high fiber formulations.